SAEONData/ODP-Client/README.md

 - `OAUTH2_CLIENT_SECRET`: registered client secret for your application
 - `OAUTH2_SCOPE`: whitespace-delimited list of scopes required by your application

 _N.B.
-DO NOT commit secrets to source control.
+Don't commit secrets to source control.
 If you load environment variables from a `.env` file, be sure to add a `.gitignore` rule for `.env` to your project._

 ### ODP server certificate verification

-If using this library in a non-production environment, you will need to install the SAEON CA certificate on your system, and tell the Python `requests` module to use the system certificates, by setting the `REQUESTS_CA_BUNDLE` environment variable.
+For admin API usage, or if using this client in a non-production environment, you will need to install the applicable SAEON CA certificate to your system, and tell the `requests` module to use your system certificates.

-For Debian/Ubuntu, the value should typically be `/etc/ssl/certs/ca-certificates.crt`.
+The CA certificate may be downloaded from `https://odp-admin.saeon.xyz/ca.crt` (replace `.xyz` with the applicable domain suffix).

+Debian/Ubuntu:

+    sudo cp ca.crt /usr/local/share/ca-certificates/
+    sudo update-ca-certificates
+    export REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt

+CentOS/Fedora:

+    sudo cp saeon-ca.crt /etc/pki/ca-trust/source/anchors/
+    sudo update-ca-trust
+    export REQUESTS_CA_BUNDLE=/etc/pki/tls/cert.pem